Low additional load

 In general, avalanches can be triggered by high additional loading, in isolated cases by minimum additional loading.

-Additional note: The process is accelerated in shady terrain with shallow snow cover and great temperature disparities.
-During sustained cold periods it preferably develops on the snowcover surface.
+The process is accelerated in shady terrain with shallow snow cover and great temperature disparities.
+This process can affect the whole snowpack.
+On the snow cover surface it preferably develops during clear sky nights and on shady slopes.

 A type of avalanche (dry or wet snow with little or no bonding) fanning out downhill and leaving a widening conical scar.

-layer of hard-compacted snow resulting from a melt-freeze process; increases surface firmness
+Layer of hard-compacted snow resulting from a melt-freeze process; increases firmness.

 A snowpack or snow layer that tends to release from additional loading.